ActivitySim/populationsim/docs/application_configuration.rst

 Configuration
 -------------

 Below is PopulationSim's directory structure followed by a description of inputs.
-To set up a PopulationSim run, the user must create the `example directory structure <https://github.com/RSGInc/populationSim_resources/raw/master/example_setup/PopulationSimExampleSetUps.7z>`_

   .. image:: images/PopulationSimFolderStructure.png